shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-conversion-pixel.md

 ---
-title : Microsoft Invest - Create a Conversion Pixel description : Learn how a conversion pixel can be used to track user actions in response to an advertiser's creatives, such as registering at a site or making a purchase. ms.date: 10/28/2023
+title: Microsoft Invest - Create a Conversion Pixel
+description: Learn how a conversion pixel can be used to track user actions in response to an advertiser's creatives, such as registering at a site or making a purchase. ms.date: 10/28/2023
 ---